TL;DR

 PMI provides the pathway to find out what is wrong, why it is wrong, and to get it treated quickly, giving you the best possible chance of recovery before it becomes a long-term problem.

-As an expert independent health insurance broker, WeCovr helps individuals and families navigate the market, comparing plans from all major insurers like Bupa, AXA Health, Aviva, and Vitality to find cover that provides this crucial diagnostic power.
+A WeCovr specialist or one of our broker partners can help individuals and families navigate the market, comparing plans from all major insurers like Bupa, AXA Health, Aviva, and Vitality to find cover that provides this crucial diagnostic power.

 Unlocking Advanced Diagnostics & Specialist Care with PMI

-The single greatest advantage of a robust PMI policy in the age of environmental illness is rapid access to the best diagnostic tools and the sharpest medical minds.
+The single greatest advantage of a robust PMI policy in the age of environmental illness is faster access, where available, to the best diagnostic tools and the sharpest medical minds.
 It allows you to bypass the queues and get definitive answers.

 Let's compare the journey for someone experiencing a collection of worrying symptoms (e.g., persistent fatigue, joint pain, and 'brain fog').